certeu/morio/docs/docs/guides/idps/readme.md

 - The `local` provider allows any user with the role `manager` or higher to create local Morio accounts.
 - The `local` provider generates an invite code and URL to be shared with users, facilitating onboarding.
-- The `local` provider will provide _scratch codes_ to the user that can be used when their device used to generate the TOTP token is unavalable.
+- The `local` provider will provide _scratch codes_ to the user that can be used when their device used to generate the TOTP token is unavailable.
 - The [Morio Management API](/docs/guides/apis/api) providers [various endpoints to handle Local Morio Accounts](/oas-api#tag/accounts).

 **Roles**